wangyijing87/Simple_Classification_For_Housing_Price_Prediction_Using_Tensorflow/README.md

 each block of code to see the output results.

 ##Reference
-For more reference and hands on coding, please the video below [this](https://www.youtube.com/watch?v=4urPuRoT1sE).
+For more reference and hands on coding, please refer to the video [this](https://www.youtube.com/watch?v=4urPuRoT1sE).